OVERVIEW

 ESPEYRAC – CONQUES

-You will now take one of the most breathtaking sections of the Camino de Santiago, traversing rugged, forested terrain.
-The path meanders through hills lush with vegetation, offering spectacular views of the surrounding nature.
-As pilgrims near Conques, they are greeted by the village’s medieval charm, renowned for its Romanesque abbey and its magnificent church, regarded as a masterpiece of medieval art.
-The tranquil landscape and the historic beauty of Conques combine to make this stage a truly unforgettable experience.
+The last stage is a stunning journey through breathtaking mountainous and forested landscapes.
+The track winds through lush hills, providing spectacular vistas that will leave you in awe.
+As you approach Conques, you are greeted by the village’s medieval charm, renowned for its Romanesque abbey and its magnificent church, regarded as a masterpiece of medieval art.
+The natural landscape and the historic beauty of Conques combine to make this stage a truly unforgettable experience.

 Walk: 12.5 km / 3 – 4 hrs